 Rifle set for its annual rendezvous

-Beginning at 5 p.m.
-Thursday, the Garfield County Fairgrounds will open for the 21st annual Rifle Rendezvous Festival filled with carnivals, rodeo and much more.
+Beginning Thursday at 5 p.m., the Garfield County Fairgrounds will open for the 21st annual Rifle Rendezvous Festival filled with carnivals, rodeos and much more.

-Since its first years, the annual event has been regularly retooled to broaden its appeal and ensure that no two rendezvous are the same.
+Since its first years, the annual event has been regularly retooled to broaden its appeal and ensure that no two rendezvouses are the same.

 “The rendezvous changes every year,” said Scott Brynildson, president of the Rifle Rendezvous.
 “Turnout was better than ever last year, and we hope to have even better turnout this year.”